krishnabijul2004-ctrl/advanced-python/README.md

 # advanced-python
 practice during internship
-one month course in ICT ACCADEMY one week offline internship
+one month course at ICT ACCADEMY one week offline internship